duc110789/English/voa1.md

 And the last question: What is the name for a male horse that is under four years old.
 A young male is a colt.
 -> và câu hỏi cuối cùng: Tên gọi con bò đực dưới 4 tuổi là gì?
 Con đực non gọi là colt.

-So how many did you get right?
-If you want to take this quiz again, -> vì bạn đã đúng được bao nhiêu?
-Nếu bạn muốn làm lại bài kiểm tra này,
+> So how many did you get right?
+If you want to take this quiz again,
 you can find it at voaspecialenglish.com or on Facebook and Twitter at VOA Learning English.
--> Bạn có thể tìm voaspecialenglish.com or vào facebook and twitter tên VOA Learning English

 And that’s the VOA Special English Agriculture Report.
 I'm Barbara Klein.
--> Và nó là VOA Special English báo cáo về nông nghiệp.
-Tôi là Barbara Klein.